AliMajed1/Snake-Game-Tkinter/README.md

 This is a Python implementation of the classic snake game using the Tkinter GUI library.
 In addition to the standard gameplay, this version of the game features several extra challenges that will keep you engaged and entertained!

 ## Features
-Classic snake game mechanics
+Classic snake game mechanics <br/>
-Simple, user-friendly interface
+Simple, user-friendly interface <br/>
-Adjustable difficulty levels
+Adjustable difficulty levels<br/>
-Extra challenges to test your skills
+Extra challenges to test your skills<br/>
 Save/Load feature
 ## How to Play
 To play the game, simply run the snake.py file in your Python environment.
 Use the arrow keys on your keyboard to control the snake and navigate it around the board.
 Your goal is to eat as many apples as possible without colliding with the walls or the snake's tail.